hocus-dev/docs/src/getting_started/your_first_environment.md

 ### Removing an environment

-Once you want to get rid of an environment from you machine, run:
+Once you want to get rid of an environment from your machine, run:

 ```bash
 $ hocus delete hello_world